Khastakhumar and Bibinagar: First version

 Before she goes, Khastakhumar intercepts her and teaches her to reach his aunt: she is to compliment a river of pus by saying it contains butter; compliment a river of blood by saying it contains juice; compliment a crooked tree; open his aunt's shut gate and shut her open one; and give the correct fodder to animals (bone to a dog and a straw to a donkey).
 The woman visits the witch, gets the khamirturush and escapes.
-The aunt commands the dog, the donkey, the gates, the tree and the rivers of pus and blood to stop Bibinegar, but the human woman leaves unscathed.
+The aunt commands the dog, the donkey, the gates, the tree and the rivers of pus and blood to stop Bibinagar, but the human woman leaves unscathed.

 Next, Khastakhumar's mother forces Bibinagar to hold candles during Khastakhumar's marriage to his aunt's daughter: Khastakhumar's mother wraps cotton around her fingers and lights them up.
 Suffering their burning, Bibinagar cries out to Khastakhumar her fingers are burning, and he, in return, says his heart and soul are the ones that are burning.
 After his wedding to his cousin, Khastakhumar asks Bibinagar to boil water.
 His new wife takes the boiled water to the tushnuk (a sort of washroom), pours it on her head and dies.

 The couple prepares to escape from Khastakhumar's family and takes with them a dozen needles, water in a sheepskin, a dozen juwāldūz (large sewing needles), salt and glass.
 As his family pursues them, the couple try to hinder the chase by throwing objects behind them: first the juwaldaz (which spread into large needles), then the needles, the salt, the glass (which turns the ground into glass) and finally the water to create a river between them.
 At the other side of the river, Khastakhumar's family asks how they crossed the stream.
 Bibinagar explains she crossed by pocketing some rocks and jumping.
 His family follows the false instructions and sink to the bottom.
 The couple wait until black blood foams at the river surface to confirm his family's demise.
 After they ascertain their victory, they go back to his father-in-law's house and remarry.